WATCH: What Your Hair Stylist Wishes You Knew Before Showing Up to the Salon

 Safe to say, we've learned our lesson when it comes to walking into any hair appointment blindly.
 Whether it's the time two inches turned into three (plus bangs) or golden lowlights turned into frosted tips, it's been a learning curve of splendid highs and tragic lows on the road to discovering the rulebook for pre-cut and color proceedings.
 Aside from the core tenets of salon etiquette—arrive on time, tip appropriately, keep off the phone—there are a few guidelines of utmost importance that don't fall under the basics.
-Getting down to the nitty gritty, here are three essential tips to keep in mind the day of your hair appointment.
+Getting down to the nitty gritty, here are four essential tips to keep in mind the day of your hair appointment.

 It's never a good idea to show up with heavy product build-up from styling your hair the day of your appointment, especially if you're getting a dry cut or color.
 It can cause hair color to go on unevenly, and it can also affect how your hair stylist evaluates your pre-cut hair type and texture.

 Leza Duncan, stylist at Salon U in Birmingham, Alabama, gave a welcome exception: "It's fine to use products you normally use for your everyday blowdry, but stay away from a lot of hairspray."

 We've said it before, and we'll say it until the cows come home.
 Always bring tangible inspiration that details your vision clearly and objectively.
 We can't always describe what type of layers or which shade of color we're looking for, and a picture is worth a thousand words.

 Leza Duncan, stylist at Salon U in Birmingham, Alabama, added: "Be prepared to really communicate with your stylist about what does and does not work for your hair.
 Start with a length you want, and find pictures of looks that you could see yourself loving."